zacharyjg00/Note-Taker/README.md

 </br>

 ## Installation and Operation
 To run the app locally, the user should locally clone the repo and navigate to the repo in the command line.
 Once in the repo, run `npm install` to install all of the required dependencies.
 From there run `node server.js` to start the server.
 From there you should connect to localhost:3000 in your browser of choice, and the app should be up and running.
+Another option is simply clicking the link at the bottom of the README to access a deployed version of the app.

 </br>